 The state has been rolling out more services to address addiction in an effort to get help to those who need it.
 Delaware offers a comprehensive support plan through the Substance Abuse and Mental Health Services Administration’s Promoting Optimal Mental Health for Individuals through Supports and Empowerment program.
-This program works with private treatment providers to assist those with substance abuse and mental health issues.
+This program works with private treatment providers to assist those with substance use and mental health issues.

-Also through SAMHSA, Delaware is focusing on prevention strategies like early-intervention training and education to reduce addiction and substance abuse or prevent them before they begin.
+Also through SAMHSA, Delaware is focusing on prevention strategies like early-intervention training and education to reduce addiction and substance use or prevent them before they begin.
 These programs also include presenting addiction-reduction strategies at events such as health fairs, as well as offering training programs to become a certified prevention specialist.

 Delaware Addiction Treatment Programs

-Treating addiction is not just about stopping substance abuse and ending physical dependency on drugs or alcohol.
+Treating addiction is not just about stopping substance use and ending physical dependency on drugs or alcohol.
 It’s also about returning a person to a healthy and productive life that is fulfilling and contributes to long-term sobriety.